gardener/gardener/docs/proposals/26-workload-identity.md

 preferred because of several reasons:

-- Requesting a workload identity token should be accessible only by workloads running in the gardener environment, i.e. they should not be exported and used by other tools, services, application, etc. Gardener users are already granted with access to create tokens for `ServiceAccounts` in their project namespace and this cannot be restricted without introducing breaking changes.
+- Requesting a workload identity token should be accessible only by workloads running in the Gardener environment, i.e. they should not be exported and used by other tools, services, application, etc. Gardener users are already granted with access to create tokens for `ServiceAccounts` in their project namespace and this cannot be restricted without introducing breaking changes.